Reading Time: 3 minutes

 Conditions such as night, poor visibility, white out, foul weather, thick scrub, cliffs and steep or uneven slopes make for very challenging bush navigation.
 It can be very difficult or impossible to identify terrain features, maintain bearings and to judge distances travelled, especially if fatigue and physical discomfort are also factors..

 Nevertheless it is possible to navigate with map and compass in these conditions with care and experience.
 Two or three group members navigating as a team helps greatly in overcoming the challenges.
-A GPS with installed topo maps is very useful too.
+A mobile phone (weatherproof model) or a handheld GPS unit, with a digital topographic map is invaluable.

 It is important that the group stays together in these sorts of conditions.
-With the leaders/navigators focussed on navigation, another group member can be nominated to look after group management..
+With the leaders/navigators focused on navigation, another group member can be nominated to look after group management..

 Under conditions of poor or zero visibility, do not rely on a “sense of direction”.
 Even when following a well-defined feature, the compass must be checked frequently and heeded.
 It is advisable to stick to well-defined features as much as possible, e.g. tracks, sharp ridges and spurs.
 When this is not possible, the map needs to be studied carefully to break the route into short sections.
 The bearing and distance for each section are used to navigate carefully between points.